sbarissonmez/malformed-ARP-block/README.md

 20 permit ip any mac host 0000.0700.0701
 ```

-The script also checks for excessice ARP/GARP.
+The script also checks for excessive ARP/GARP.
 Upon detection via deep packet inspection, the script creates a separate ARP access-list (throttle) with the offending mac addresses

 When the script run for the first time, it checks if there is a standard CoPP configured based on well know system profiles "dense", "lenient", "moderate", "strict".
 In case a standard CoPP is configured, a Custom profile will be configured based on the system profile originally configured

-After this initial check, the script starts a packet capture, 1000 ARP packets (this can be tuned)
+After this initial check, the script starts a packet capture, 1000 ARP packets (this can be tuned).
-Once the ARP packet capture is completed, the code look for malformed ARP
+Once the ARP packet capture is completed, the code look for malformed ARP.
-The script then put the offending MACs into the Quarantine ARP access list
+The script then put the offending MACs into the Quarantine ARP access list.

 Example:
 ```